 The economy has been performing well in the last few years and homes are selling quickly.
 Does this mean that my property will be worth more than the last time it was revalued in 2011?

 Not necessarily.
 The chart below illustrates how the value of an average priced home in Janesville would have increased if the City had revalued property every year.
 However, each neighborhood has experienced different market changes since 2011.
 Some neighborhoods are performing better while some neighborhoods have stayed about the same.

 Who should I contact if I have questions about the revaluation process or my assessment?You may call the City of Janesville Assessor's Office at 608-755-3045.

-If you feel your assessment is unfair, the first step is to discuss it with your municipal assessor during the Open Book period.
-Open Book is when proposed assessments are first printed and made available for citizen review.
-During Open Book, assessment staff is available to meet with property owners to answer questions and exchange information in order to detect any errors or omissions in property data, which may or may not result in an assessment change.
-The details for scheduling an Open Book appointment will be on the front of your Notice of Assessment Change.
+The opportunity to appeal 2019 assessments has passed.
+If you felt your 2019 assessment was a reasonable estimate of the Fair Market Value of your property, the first step available was to discuss it with your municipal assessor during the Open Book period.
+Open Book was when proposed assessments were first printed and made available for citizen review.
+During Open Book, which was held from June 6-June 26, 2019, assessment staff was available to meet with property owners to answer questions and exchange information in order to detect any errors or omissions in property data, which may or may not have result in an assessment change.

 How do I appeal if I still do not agree with the results of my Open Book meeting?